niazi-ali/niazi-ali.github.io/content/authors/admin/_index.md

 #      Recognized for contributions to scaling laws in deep learning.
 ---

-Ali Niazi is a PhD candidate in Economics at the University of Calgary, with research interests in energy and environmental economics, empirical industrial organization, and applied microeconomics.
+I am a PhD candidate in Economics at the University of Calgary with research interests in energy and environmental economics, empirical industrial organization, and applied microeconomics.
+I am on the 2025–26 academic job market.
 {style="text-align: justify;"}

-Ali's job market paper investigates how renewable technologies—wind and solar—shape firm behavior and market outcomes in electricity markets, with implications for optimal market design and policy.
-His broader research agenda explores transportation electrification, including electric vehicle adoption and charging behavior, to inform infrastructure planning, system operation, and policy development.
+My job market paper investigates how renewable technologies (wind and solar) shape firm behavior and market outcomes in electricity markets, with implications for optimal market design and policy.
+My broader research agenda explores demand-side management and transportation electrification, including electric-vehicle adoption and charging behavior, to inform infrastructure planning, system operation, and policy development.
 {style="text-align: justify;"}

-Ali brings practical expertise to his research through his role as a Market Fundamentals Analyst at the Alberta Electric System Operator (AESO).
-He has also contributed to field experiments on demand response programs and EV managed charging as a research assistant.
-He has collaborated with the Energy Futures Lab on electricity-sector modernization and with the Smart Prosperity Institute on policies to enhance local competitiveness in the clean economy.
+I bring practical expertise to my research from my experience as a Market Fundamentals Analyst at the Alberta Electric System Operator (AESO).
+As a research assistant, I contributed to field experiments on demand-response programs and managed EV charging.
+I have also collaborated with the Energy Futures Lab on electricity-sector modernization and with the Smart Prosperity Institute on policies aimed at enhancing local competitiveness in the clean economy.
 {style="text-align: justify;"}